Molnes/Nyhetsjeger/README.md

 ```bash
 make run
 ```
 Alternatively, you can check out the commands in the [Makefile](./Makefile) and run them manually.

 # Initial setup
 Before you can get started running the application you need to get a few things sorted.

-## .env file
 Copy the `.env.example` file to `.env`.
 ```bash
 cp .env.example .env
 ```
 Change the default passwords and secrets to your own!

-Standup the services in docker-compose, and run the db migrations.
+Standup the services in docker-compose.
 ```bash
 make initialize-docker
 ```